Banging Toolbox

 Emitting only 56 dB of noise, this is as quiet as an air compressor can get while still delivering excellent performance.

-- perfect for small jobs such as trim work, inflating tiers.
+• Perfect for small jobs such as trim work, inflating tires.

 #3 Best trim air compressor